Key takeaways

 7. Buy now, pay later (BNPL) services

 BNPL services let you pay for part of a purchase upfront and the rest in equal installments.
-Most installments are paid biweekly over three weeks, with no interest if paid on time.
+Most installments are paid biweekly over three weeks, with no interest charges apply if paid on time.

-These services are easy to use, with instant approval and no credit check.
-While not traditional cash advances, BNPL can free up cash by deferring payments on essential purchases.
+These services are easy to use, with application reviewed promptly and flexible credit evaluation.
+While not traditional temporary balance boosts, BNPL can free up cash by deferring payments on essential purchases.

 Do BNPL services affect credit scores?